stevematney/writing/web-components/micro-frontend-composition-with-web-components.md

-# The Big Guide to Web Components Built With React
+# The Big Guide: Micro Frontend Composition with Web Components

+## Embedded, Isolated Client-Side Applications Built With React

 #### Table of Contents: